Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 >>> a = np.array([100, 101, 102, 103])
 ```

-Let's suppose we wish to construct from this array, the 2-D array
+Let's suppose we wish to construct the following 2-D array from this array:

 ```
 [[ 100, 102, 100 ],